benber86/curve-blog/content/posts/gho-users/index.md

     <canvas id="tokenBorrowingPatterns"></canvas>
 </div>

-One key difference with other assets is that **new GHO users are less likely to borrow other assets**.
+One key difference between GHO and other assets borrowers is that **new GHO users are less likely to borrow additional assets**.
-In fact, out of all the assets in the chart above, new GHO users (understood as users who only ever borrowed GHO or started using AAVE by borrowing GHO) are the least likely to borrow other assets after borrowing GHO, although they might borrow more GHO.
+In fact, out of all the assets in the chart above, new GHO users (understood as users who only ever borrowed GHO or started using Aave by borrowing GHO) are the least likely to borrow other assets after initially borrowing GHO.
+However, they may continue to borrow more GHO.
 This could be explained by the comparatively young age of the market and the situation is likely to change as it matures.

-Indeed, GHO users are generally more active on-chain than other AAVE users.
-They should therefore be more amenable to explore the protocol's options.
-In fact, **GHO users are twice more likely to use another DeFi protocol** compared to other AAVE users.
-There is further difference between users who started using AAVE through GHO (new users) and existing AAVE users who borrowed GHO.
-The latter are more active in DeFi and favor protocols like Curve and Convex whereas new users favor restaking protocols like ether.fi and Eigenlayer.
+GHO users tend to be more active on-chain compared to other Aave users, making them more inclined to explore the various options within the protocol.
+In fact, **GHO users are twice as likely to engage with other DeFi protocols** than non-GHO users on Aave.
+There's also a noticeable difference between new users, who began using Aave through GHO, and existing Aave users who borrowed GHO.
+The latter are more active across DeFi and tend to favor protocols like Curve and Convex, while new users gravitate more toward restaking protocols such as ether.fi and Eigenlayer.

 <script src="../../js/gho-users/protocol-usage-charts.js"></script>
 <style>